albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 # ml_with_bigquery_personal_notes

-My studies and stuff about how to use BigQuery for ML
+My studies and stuff about how to use BigQuery for ML.
+Don't panic!
+Currently in process.

 # 1st things 1st.
 Basics.